"Dark Energy" and the

 "Velocity c" is the "gauge" (regulator) of metric symmetry, of Einstein's "Interval", of causality, of light's non-local symmetric energy state, and of light's entropy drive, in addition to gauging the magnitude of electric charge, and the energetic equivalence between mass and free energy.
 "Velocity c" is an effectively infinite velocity because of these metric/entropic gauge functions, which protect energy conservation and causality.
 If you still think light and bowling balls are the same because E = mcc, then try bouncing actual bowling balls back and forth between two mirrors at "velocity c", as light does so easily with their images.
 To miss this point is to miss the opportunity to unify gravity with the other forces through the symmetry principles of Noether's Theorem.
 "Velocity c" is the gauge of a non-local symmetry condition characterizing the equitable distribution of light's energy throughout spacetime: the charges of matter are the symmetry debts of light - including the "location" charge of gravity, whose active principle is time.
 (See: "Entropy, Gravitation, and Thermodynamics".)

 Einstein distinguished between the gravitational energy of free space, which he seems to treat as a metric stress tensor producing a gravitational field whether located inside or outside a planet ("gravity gravitates"), and a free electromagnetic field, which he apparently classifies as another form of matter or bound energy.
-This latter I believe is a mistake (even Einstein made them occasionally): free electromagnetic energy must be gravitationally distinguished from bound electromagnetic energy.
-Unlike gravitation, the free electromagnetic field does not cause a metric stress in spacetime (does not "warp" or "curve" spacetime), and so should not be treated under the same rules and assumptions as the spatial energy ("self energy") of the free gravitational field: even if "gravity gravitates", light does not.
+This latter I believe is a mistake (even Einstein made them occasionally): electromagnetic energy moving freely in space ("light") must be gravitationally distinguished from bound electromagnetic energy (atomic matter).
+Unlike gravitation, the free electromagnetic field does not cause a metric stress in spacetime (does not "warp" or "curve" spacetime), and so should not be treated under the same rules and assumptions as the spatial energy ("self energy") of the free gravitational field: even if "gravity gravitates" (which I also doubt), light does not.
 (See Einstein's discussion on page 143, section 14, in the Dover paperback "The Principle of Relativity", 1952.)

 In the "Tetrahedron Model" (as advocated on this website), a gravitational field is the spatial consequence of the intrinsic motion of time.
 Furthermore, time is the active principle of gravity's "location" charge.
 A "graviton" is a quantum unit of time or temporal entropy.
 But none of these considerations apply to light, which, according to Einstein, has no time dimension.
-So, while it may be that "gravity gravitates" in either theory, in the "Tetrahedron Model", light, the archetypical example of a perfectly symmetric energy form, does not and cannot produce a gravitational field.
+In the "Tetrahedron Model", light is the archetypical example of a perfectly symmetric energy form; light does not and cannot produce a gravitational field.

 That free electromagnetic energy (light) moving in vacuum at velocity c does not produce a gravitational field is absolutely crucial to understanding the theory presented on this website (the "Tetrahedron Model") concerning the role of gravity and its unification with the other forces.
 While I defer to Einstein's authority in almost every other matter, here I (reluctantly) part from the scientific hero of my youth - or at least with the "establishment's" interpretation of his thinking on this point.
 (See: "The 'Tetrahedron Model' vs the 'Standard Model': A Comparison".)